-- To take into consideration facts given to Academy Committee governors from a member of the Senior Leadership Team (SLT) regarding logistics of admitting a student to a specific year group - Ensuring governors on the Academy Committee are kept informed of numbers in each cohort and the accepted/declined numbers presented to the committee.
-This should be undertaken at least annually - To adhere to the most recent DfE Admission Code guidance - To ensure, via Senior Leaders that the Admissions Officer at the Local Authority is kept informed of the status of each application - To adhere to the Local Authority Co-ordinated Admission Scheme and the dates set out for consultation (where necessary), approval of the policy by the Academy Committee (Autumn Term) and confirmation of the policy (Spring Term) and ensure it is forwarded to the LA within statutory timelines.
+- To take into consideration facts given to academy committee governors from a member of the senior leadership team (SLT) regarding logistics of admitting a student to a specific year group. - Ensuring governors on the academy committee are kept informed of numbers in each cohort and the accepted/declined numbers presented to the committee.
+This should be undertaken at least annually. - To adhere to the most recent DfE Admission Code guidance. - To ensure, via senior leaders that the admissions officer at the local authority is kept informed of the status of each application.

-10. Terms of Reference for Board Committees
+10 Terms of reference for board committees

-These Terms of Reference (ToR) set out the constitution, membership, proceedings, and terms of reference for all Committees (Board and Academy) and should be read in conjunction with the Scheme of Delegation.
+These terms of reference (ToR) set out the constitution, membership, proceedings and terms of reference for all committees (board and academy) and should be read in conjunction with the scheme of delegation.

-The Trust Board reviews these Terms of References (ToR) together with the membership of the Committees at least annually.
+The Trust board reviews these terms of references (ToR) together with the membership of the committees at least annually.

-These ToR may only be amended by Trustees.
-The functions, duties and proceedings of Committees set out in these Terms of Reference shall also be subject to any regulations or changes made by the Trust Board from time to time.
+These ToR may only be amended by trustees.
+The functions, duties and proceedings of committees set out in these terms of reference shall also be subject to any regulations or changes made by the Trust board from time to time.

-Members and Trustees of Diverse Academies Trust are appointed in accordance with the Articles of Association and which can be found here.
+Members and trustees of Diverse Academies Trust are appointed in accordance with the Articles of Association.

-11. Membership - Trust Board Committees
+11 Membership - Trust board committees

-Each Trust Board Committee shall have a minimum of three members appointed by the Board, comprising of at least two Trustees for a quorate decision to be made.
+Each Trust board committee shall have a minimum of three members appointed by the board, comprising of at least two trustees for a quorate decision to be made.

 - 11.1.
-The Committee's Trustees will appoint and remove other co-opted Committee members onto the Board Committees.
+The committee's trustees may appoint and remove other co-opted committee members onto the board committees.
 Appointed committee members will have no voting rights. - 11.2.
-The Trust Board will ensure that Board Committee members have the necessary skills, background and experience to properly fulfil the relevant Board Committee functions. - 11.3.
-The current Board Committee members are set out in the register of committee members maintained by the Trust and which at the date of adoption of these Terms of Reference is set out in Appendix 2.
+The Trust board will ensure that board committee members have the necessary skills, background and experience to properly fulfil the relevant board committee functions. - 11.3.
+The current board committee members are set out in the register of committee members maintained by the Trust and which at the date of adoption of these terms of reference is set out in appendix 2.

-12. Membership - Academy Committees (ACs)
+12 Membership - academy committees (ACs)

 - 12.1.
-Each Academy Committee operating in respect of one Academy shall, unless the Board resolve otherwise, have a minimum of five and a maximum of ten governors. - 12.2.
-Each Academy Committee operating in respect of two or more Academies shall, unless the Board resolve otherwise, have a minimum of five and a maximum of twelve governors. - 12.3.
-The membership of each Academy Committee shall be as follows (unless the Trust Board resolve otherwise): - two elected parent governors - one elected academy staff governor (optional) - up to seven (eight if a staff governor is not appointed or nine in the case of a joint AC) persons appointed by the Academy Committee (to be called appointed governors)
+Each academy committee operating in respect of one academy shall, unless the board resolve otherwise, have a minimum of five and a maximum of ten governors. - 12.2.
+Each academy committee operating in respect of two or more academies shall, unless the board resolve otherwise, have a minimum of five and a maximum of twelve governors. - 12.3.
+The membership of each academy committee shall be as follows (unless the Trust board resolve otherwise): - two elected parent governors - one elected academy staff governor (optional) - up to seven (eight if a staff governor is not appointed or nine in the case of a joint AC) persons appointed by the Academy Committee (to be called appointed governors)